Home | Study Links | Rhymes |

 beginning and end

-it shows that all of the frequencies emanate from a single source reversal point!
+six strings (section 7 to 17), show that all of them emanate from a single source reversal point!

-Therefore, section 7 to 17 as the start of those 6 frequencies, and section -17 to -7 mirroring those
+Therefore, section 7 to 17 as the start of those 6 strings, and section -17 to -7 mirroring those

-The simultaneous opposing positions between entangled quantum particles, i.e. particles of light.
+Simultaneous opposing positions between entangled quantum particles, i.e. particles of light?

 dna tube

-In flat 2-d form all frequencies emanate from a single source zero point.
-However, due to twisting
+In flat 2-d form all frequencies emanate from a single source zero point, but due to twisting

 the flat 2-d into the 3-d form, it shows that in tubular 3-d form there appear to be two zero points.